Petroupoli

-Petroupoli (Πετρούπολη, meaning "city of Petros/Peter") is a semi-mountainous town in Attica, in the west suburbs of Athens.
+Petroupoli (Πετρούπολη, meaning "city of Petros/Peter") is a semi-mountainous town in Attica, Greece, in the west suburbs of Athens.
 Petroupoli was part of the community of Nea Liosia until 1946, when it became a separate community.
 It was elevated to municipality status in 1972.

 Geography

 Petroupoli is situated in the eastern foothills of the Zacharitsa (Poikilo Oros) mountain, 7 km northwest of Athens.
 The municipality has an area of 6.597 km^{2}.
 Its main streets (25 March Ave., Anatolikis Romylias St., and Perikleous St.) connect the town with Ilion and Peristeri.